*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality!

 There are many types of T lymphocytes, these include:

 - Cytotoxic T cells (also known as Killer T cells).

 - Suppressor T cells.

-It is Helper T cell that activates other T cells, so usually we start with T helper cells when examining the interaction between T cells and antigens.
+It is Helper T cell that activates other types of T cells via cytokines, so usually we start with T helper cells when examining the interaction between T cells and antigens.

 Anyways, let’s get back on the topic of activated Helper T cells after its surface receptor protein matches and binds with the antigen.

-When Helper T cells are activated, it will clone and differentiate into cytotoxic T cells, memory T cells and suppressor T cells.
+When Helper T cells are activated, it will clone and differentiate sub-types of Helper T cells that differ in the cytokines that they produce.
+These cytokines that Helper T cells produce will help clone and activate other specific T cells such as cytotoxic T cells, memory T cells and suppressor T cells.

 These different types of T cells that are produced all have the SAME specific receptor protein that is present in the original Helper T cell which they are derived from.

 Hence, the different types of T cells produced are specific to the same antigen which the original Helper T cell was activated by.

 The cytotoxic T cells that are produced will travel towards infected cells and release cytotoxins to eliminate the infected cells which thereby destroys the antigen(s).